 CHAPTER ONE (Draft)

-The extraordinary challenges confronting the American people mark an unequivocal turning point and, indeed, impose an unambiguous test of America’s place in history.
+The extraordinary challenges confronting the American people early in the twenty-first century mark a decisive turning point and represent a definitive test of America’s place in history.

-I write to address those of you who wish to understanding the lessons we can learn from the mistakes and foolishness of the past, who recognize the failures of responsibility and foresight that have led to disaster, and who possess the vision and resolve to join with one another in rebuilding the United States based on its core values and ultimate meaning.
+I address those who wish to understand the lessons we can learn from the mistakes and foolishness of the past, who recognize the failures of responsibility and foresight that have led to disaster, and who possess the vision and resolve to join with one another to rebuild this nation in a manner consistent with its core values and ultimate potential.

-I believe it is a time to consider our identity as a people.
+I believe it is a time to consider our identity as a people, to build cohesive, dependable communities and a future we can be proud of.

-This will require a conversation among ourselves, leading to a process of clarifying who we are and what we want.
-Superficial communication will not be sufficient.
+This will require a serious conversation among ourselves to clarify who we are and what we want.
+Superficial talk will not be sufficient.
 Misperceptions need to be sorted out.
-We will have to actually listen to one another, seeking to understand the reasons for our individual perspectives and the gathered wisdom this represents.
+We will have to reach across barriers to actually listen to one another, seeking to understand the reasons for our individual perspectives and the assembled wisdom this represents.

 My message is brief.
 It will be short on analytical detail and will avoid blame.
 There is more than enough blame to go around and we all know about it.
 Rather, it will focus on the essentials of mind and attitude, of moral character, and of our relationships to one another that will be required to turn things around, to turn despair into courage and failure into honor and self-respect.

-We will acknowledge some of the more grievous errors of the past that must be avoided if we are to forge a realistic course into the future.
-We will briefly consider the manner in which Americans have given up control of our lives.
-But, we will do so not to fix blame, but for the purpose of understanding the requirements for securing a free and stable future.
+I will acknowledge some of the more grievous errors of the past that must be avoided if we are to forge a realistic course into the future.
+I will briefly consider the manner in which Americans have given up control of our lives.
+But, I will do so not to fix blame, but to chart a practical course toward securing a free and stable future.

 The depth of the current crisis poses unavoidable questions.
-Will the nation survive as the republic created by its founders?
+Will the nation survive as the constitutional republic created by its founders?
 Will the country be torn apart by the anger and frustration we all feel?
-Or, will the American people have the vision, fortitude, and grit necessary to learn the lessons and to reaffirm the vision and principles that will lead to a genuine American renewal?
+Or, will we have the fortitude and grit necessary to learn the lessons and to reaffirm the vision and principles that will lead to a genuine American renewal?

 Early in 2008 Peggy Noonan, a widely read conservative columnist and one-time aide to President Ronald Reagan, addressed this question eloquently in her collection of essays, Patriotic Grace, What It Is and Why We Need It Now.
 She wrote during a season of bitter political back-biting, and, as we all know, things soon became very much worse: